Pedri136/Host-checker-/README.md

-HOST-SCANNER is a best and fast tool for scanning hosts using HTTP requests,
+HOST-SCANNER is a best tool for scanning hosts using HTTP requests ;

 #### Usage Steps